 - The peg system: This system correlates things you know well, such as the alphabet, with things you wish to remember.
 It works by creating an association or a reminder.
 To do it:

-- Generate a mental image of a peg which is labelled with a letter or number.
+- Generate a mental image of a peg with a letter or number on it.

 - Then hang what you want to remember on it.